University of Law.

 (iii) If you are paying by direct debit and the direct debit payment is cancelled or fails.

-(iv) If you have not met the eligibility criteria for the course.
+(iv) If you have not met the eligibility criteria for your Course.

 (v) If your offer of a place is conditional and you have not met the requirements of your conditional offer.

-(vi) If you fail to supply any requested documentation prior to registration which is required to confirm your eligibility to study in the UK (see clause 8 Students from non-EEA countries).
+(vi) If you fail to supply any requested documentation prior to registration which is required to confirm your eligibility to study in the UK (see paragraph 8 Students from non-EEA countries).

-(viii) If you fail to take up your place at the start of the course.
+(viii) If you fail to take up your place at the start of your Course.

 (ix) If you fail to attend in accordance with University requirements.

 (x) If you are found to have committed gross misconduct or found guilty of a serious criminal offence.

 (xi) If in our opinion we have any reason to believe that you could put our Home Office Tier 4 status at risk.